TheMKDev/agarian-2.github.io/README.md

  - Some small optimizations here-and-there.
  - My Discord name will now be red...
  - Adjusted leaderboard (looks much more like agar.io's leaderboard).
+# MK IS A BOOMER AND HAS A CHODE?